Toward improved property prediction of 2D materials using many-body quantum Monte Carlo methods: DMC Properties of 2D Materials

-These results can be systematically improved with DMC and a full schematic of this workflow is shown in Fig. \ref{fig:crx3}(a).
-Firstly, the nodal surface of the trial wavefunction can be optimized by changing the U value (variationally determining which U value yields the lowest energy).
-Secondly, by performing DMC for the FM and AFM configurations, $J$ can be estimated.
-In our case, these DMC energies are collinear (without spin-orbit coupling).
+These results can be systematically improved with DMC.
+First, the nodal surface of the trial wavefunction can be optimized by changing the U value (variationally determining which U value yields the lowest energy).
+Second, by performing DMC for the FM and AFM configurations, $J$ can be estimated.
+In our case, these DMC energies are collinear (without SOC).
 Although SOC has been implemented in DMC, the energy differences needed to compute magnetic anisotropy parameters are smaller in magnitude than the DMC uncertainty.
-For this reason, we used the optimal U value determined from the nodal surface optimization (in our case, it was U = 2 eV for CrI$_3$ and CrBr$_3$, similar to Ref. \onlinecite{Staros_CrI3}) to perform DFT+U calculations to obtain $D$ and $\lambda$.
+For this reason, we used the optimal U value determined from the nodal surface optimization (in our case, it was $U = 2$ eV for CrI$_3$ and CrBr$_3$, similar to Ref. \onlinecite{Staros_CrI3}) to perform DFT+U calculations to obtain $D$ and $\lambda$.
+We performed this DMC variational optimization of U for both the FM and AFM configurations of 2D CrI$_3$ and CrBr$_3$, where both magnetic configurations yielded an optimal U value of 2 eV.
 The starting geometry for our DMC calculations was obtained from the vdW-DF-optB88 \cite{Klimes_2010} functional (vdW-DF-optB88 produces a geometry for CrI$_3$ in near-perfect agreement with experiment \cite{li_single-layer_2020} and Ref. \onlinecite{Staros_CrI3}).
 After extracting our parameters from our combined DMC/DFT+U approach, we can plug those parameters into analytical models such as the one developed by Torelli and Olsen \cite{Torelli_2018} to estimate the Curie temperature.
-We determined a maximum T$_c$ of 43.56 K for CrI$_3$ and 20.78 K for CrBr$_3$, which is in excellent agreement with the measured values of 45 K \cite{cri3} and 27 K, \cite{doi:10.1073/pnas.1902100116,crbr3-exp} respectively.
+We determined a maximum $T_c$ of 43.56 K for CrI$_3$ and 20.78 K for CrBr$_3$, which is in excellent agreement with the measured values of 45 K \cite{cri3} and 27 K, \cite{doi:10.1073/pnas.1902100116,crbr3-exp} respectively.
 More details of this work can be found in Ref. \onlinecite{wines-crx3}.